Fix: Unable to Install Drivers on Windows 10 [Update Issue]

 - If all else fails, one last resort would also be resetting your entire PC.

-If you’ve tried all you can but you just can’t install drivers on your Windows 10 PC, here are 5 solutions to fix the issue.
+If you’ve tried all you can but just can’t install drivers on your Windows 10 PC, here are some quick solutions to fix the issue.

-What to do if Windows 10 drivers won’t install
+What can I do if Windows 10 drivers won’t install?

 1. Run Hardware and Devices troubleshooter